 - The titular heroine of Jane Austen's Emma learns that interfering in others' love lives is wrong, and nobody has any right to assume they know everyone else and their circumstances well enough to arrange their destinies for them, especially when it comes to romance.
 200 years later, and we still haven't learned that lesson.

 - Emma was made into a film that moved the setting to '90s California.
 Aside from updating the dialogue and characters to fit the setting, nothing else had to be changed.
 That film?
 The teen comedy classic Clueless.

-- By the Waters of Babylon by Stephen Vincent Benét is a post-apo short story about a primitive man exploring Ruins of the Modern Age.
-Despite being written in 1937, it might well have been an archetypal post-nuclear story from the 50's or 60's.
+- By the Waters of Babylon by Stephen Vincent Benét is a post-apocalyptic short story about a primitive man exploring Ruins of the Modern Age.
+Despite being written in 1937, it might well have been an archetypal post-nuclear story from the 1950s or 1960s.

 - The Great Gatsby as a critique of the emotionally and morally vacuous upper class of America.
 It's really no wonder it received another film adaptation in 2013.

 - When Invisible Man was written by Ralph Ellison in 1952, white racism was a topic scarcely touched upon in the mainstream culture.
 Invisible Man discusses that a lot... and it also discusses black racism, liberal guilt, the Black Power movement...